Auto-generated React Hooks

 You typically import the generated hooks from your API slice definition file.
 They provide a result object with a variety of useful properties, including:

-state in your components.
+By using these hooks, you don’t have to manually manage loading and error state in your components.
 The hooks handle it all for you.